msebgarcia/msebgarcia/README.md

 ___

 ### Welcome to my profile!
 I'm an electronic engineering from Argentina.
 My thesis degree consisted in the development of a low cost radiation meter using commercially CMOS sensors for aerospace application.
 More specifically, we used a MT9M001 sensor and a (FPGA) Xilinx Zynq-7000 to make a real time algorithm that detects size and intensity of the particles passing through the sensor.
-Once they are detected, a histogram is made which will then be sent to Earth.
+Once they are detected, a histogram is made and sent to Earth.

 Although my thesis was oriented to digital design using VHDL, and my main knowledge is about that and all related to electronics.
-I'm also interested in programming areas, like Game Development and Machine Learning.
+I'm also interested in software areas, like Game Development and Machine Learning.

 <br/>